 "I came a long way with the jump hook (from) earlier in the season," Davis said.
 "I didn't even try to score the ball in the post at the beginning of the season.
 I didn't feel comfortable and I just kept working on it, kept practicing.
 Now, I really want the ball in the post because I have a lot of confidence and my teammates have a lot of confidence in me as well."

-Davis' post game will be subjected to arguably its toughest test of the season against a dynamic Jayhawk frontline.
+Davis's post game will be subjected to arguably its toughest test of the season against a dynamic Jayhawk frontline.
 Robinson has just 34 swats on the season, but the center that lines up alongside him, Jeff Withey, is actually a better shot blocker than Davis according to some metrics.
-He has 136 rejections on the season, 44 fewer than Davis, but boasts a higher block percentage at 15.1 (best in the nation) compared to Davis' 13.9.
+He has 136 rejections on the season, 44 fewer than Davis, but boasts a higher block percentage of 15.1 (best in the nation), compared to Davis's 13.9.

 During the NCAA Tournament, Withey has 27 blocks to Davis' 23 and both are threatening Joakim Noah's record of 29 in a single tournament.
 Seven of Withey's rejections came in a semifinal win over Ohio State, which contributed to Ohio State's Jared Sullinger connecting on just 5-of-19 shots.